Kitchen Tips and Tricks

 To open a tight jar use a bottle opener.
 Lift up the bottom edge of the lid until it breaks the suction and the center of the lid pops up.
 It should open right up.
 Don’t worry about having a right grip on it now.

 20. You will get better

 If you are new to cooking at home don’t get discouraged.
 There will be times that you fail.
 There are still times that I fail in the kitchen as well.
 Just remember that the more you cook the better you will get.
 You will get faster and it will seem easier.
 Just keep trying!

-Also, take a look at my healthy eating guide!
+Also, take a look at my rustic cooking guide!